 At first glance, most cat and dog food dishes may look the same, but the subtle differences in design can make an impact on how your cat eats.
 Cat food bowls come in a variety of heights, angles, materials, and even aesthetic choices, so there’s no shortage of options to choose from.
 The bowls can even help avoid slips and spills.

-Whether you have a household of messy eaters, elderly cats that have a hard time leaning down to eat, or spunky kittens that are prone to knocking over their dishes, we’ve narrowed down the best options on the market to help you find the bowls that are right for your pets.
+Whether you have a household of messy eaters, elderly cats that have a hard time leaning down to eat, or spunky kittens that are prone to knocking over their cat bowl, we’ve narrowed down the five best cat bowls options on the market to help you find the bowls that are right for your pets.

 Best Cat Food Bowls to Consider